kattouf/Sake/README.md

 - 📖 Documentation Improvements
 - 🔧 Code Contributions

+👋 **Before writing code**: We kindly ask that you open a discussion or issue first to discuss your proposed changes.
+This helps ensure your time is well-spent on features or fixes that align with the project's direction and prevents duplicate efforts.

-Check out our [Contribution Guide](https://sakeswift.org/contribution-guide.html) to get started.
+Check out our [Contribution Guide](https://sakeswift.org/contribution-guide.html) to find more details on how to get started.

 ## 📜 License